visualworks/veganeasy/wp-content/plugins/ewww-image-optimizer/readme.txt

 = Can I resize my images with this plugin? =

-Yes, you can, set it up on the Advanced tab.
+Yes, you can, set it up on the Resize tab.

 = Can I lower the compression setting for JPGs to save more space? =

-The lossy JPG optimization using TinyJPG and JPEGmini will determine the ideal quality setting and give you the best results, but you can also adjust the default quality for conversion and resizing.
-More information: http://docs.ewww.io/article/12-jpq-quality-and-wordpress
+The lossy JPG optimization using the API will determine the ideal quality setting and give you the best results, but you can also adjust the default quality for conversion and resizing.
+More information: https://docs.ewww.io/article/12-jpq-quality-and-wordpress

 = The bulk optimizer doesn't seem to be working, what can I do? =